Ayrancı

-Ayrancı is a town and district of Karaman Province in the Central Anatolia region of Turkey.
-According to 2000 census, population of the district is 13,212 of which 3,153 live in the town of Ayrancı.
+Ayrancı is a town in Karaman Province in the Central Anatolia region of Turkey.
+It is the seat of Ayrancı District.
+Its population is 2,292 (2022).
+Its elevation is 1132 m.

 History

 The town of Ayrancı was among the numerous locations that imperial Ottoman and republican Turkish governments settled the incoming Crimean Tatars who were forced out of their homeland by the Russian Empire in late 19th and early 20th century.
 The town remained as a predominantly Crimean Tatar settlement in Central Anatolia until recently.
 The town was a part of Konya Province but became a part of Karaman with the creation of the Karaman Province.